Checking Your Dog’s Mouth & Gums for Disease Illness or Other Issues

 My dog’s gums red, why?
 Red gums in dogs may be a sign of an infection or type of irritation.
 Pink colored dog gums can often have a red look to them but don’t be alarmed.
 When you see red gums, you will be able to tell if they are a little too red.
 Generally red gums look puffy or inflamed.
 Red inflamed gums can be due to a topical irritation, such as a new toy, or dental concerns such as gingivitis, which is similar to humans.
 If your dog has too much dental plaque it can cause a buildup of bacteria which then turns into gingivitis.
 Gingivitis is inflammation of the gums which can lead to bleeding and sensitivity to the touch.
 Red gums can also be an indication of an infection or poisoning, which is likely due to an exposure to toxins or consumption of a foreign object.

 Blue/Black Dog Gums

-Some dogs naturally have blue colored tongues, like the Chow Chow, or black pigmented dog gums, like the German Shepherd.
+My dog’s gums are black, why?
+Blue or black gums in dogs can be quite common depending on the breed.
+Like the Chow Chow, or black pigmented dog gums, like the German Shepherd.
 Be sure to look at what is “normal” for your dog so you will be able to determine if your dog’s gums appear to be an abnormal color.
 If for some reason you think your dog may be sick and you are unable to look at the color of his or her gums, you can try checking other similar parts of their body like underneath their eyelids.

 Dog Lover Store